Learn About Our Mission

 People who abuse cocaine and alcohol risk developing cardiac issues during withdrawal periods.
 These people also have increased chances of having an infarction or arrhythmia- a heart attack.
 Seizures are also a possibility not only for those in withdrawal but also for those using cocaine.

 Some users may experience depression during withdrawal periods.
-Symptoms of depression begin with mild signs such as low moods, energy, and motivation, with others reporting suicidal intentions and thoughts.
-Because of these severe complications, a user must undergo detoxification under professional monitoring.
+Symptoms of depression start with mild signs like low moods, low energy, and lack of motivation.
+Some people also report thoughts of suicide.
+Because of these severe complications, a user must undergo a detox program under professional monitoring.

 Our experienced staff is available 24/7 to answer any questions you may have.
 Call today and change your tomorrow.